 This keto orange cake is moist, rich, decadent, and easy to make.
-It’s easy to bake low carb chocolate cake layers and fill with a luscious chocolate orange frosting.
+It’s quick to bake the low carb chocolate cake layers and fill with a luscious chocolate orange frosting.
 The orange flavor is perfect and gives this keto chocolate cake a citrusy touch.

 It’s a dreamy chocolate orange cake that is a delicious combination of citrus flavors and dark chocolate.
 Since oranges are not keto-friendly, we’ll use orange extract and orange peel.

-This cake contains a chocolate orange sponge, filled and topped with smooth chocolate orange frosting, and is then finished with a delicious chocolate drip glaze.
+This coconut flour cake contains a chocolate orange sponge, filled and topped with smooth chocolate orange frosting, and is then finished with a delicious chocolate drip glaze.
 It’s a Chocolate Orange lover’s dream dessert!

 - Ingredients for Keto Orange Chocolate Cake